weekplan/www/_pages/api/index.md

 comments: true
 categories: []
 tags: []
-description: Week Plan is offering API for creating apps which is for effective people.
-  Discover the best online planning tool and integrate with your existing applications
+description: Week Plan is offering an API to help build apps for effective people and teams.
+You can also build integrations with your existing applications.
-keywords: API For Online Planning, API For Weekly Plan, Online Planning tool
-subtitle: ''
+keywords: API for planning, API for prioritization, API for scheduling
+subtitle: 'We have a powerful API for you'
 cover: ''
 ---